rvega1204/spring-boot-paymentchain/README.md

 - **Spring Cloud Admin**: Provides a user interface for managing Spring Boot applications deployed on the cloud.
 - **PostgreSQL**: A powerful, open-source relational database used to store application data.
 - **API Gateway**: Handles routing and authentication for the services.
+- **Microservices**: A microservice architecture for scalability, where different services are separated and interact with each other.

 ## Prerequisites